-Despite having a reservation, the happy couple was turned away from the hotel for being black.
+Despite having a reservation, the happy couple was forced to drive eight hours back home after they were turned away from the hotel for being black.

 The incident spurred the Caldwells to join the civil rights movement where they worked side-by-side with Dr. Martin Luther King Junior.
-To this day, Grace and Gilbert still give speeches and lectures to schools and organizations about their experience with racial injustice.
+In the decades that followed, Grace and Gilbert continued giving speeches and lectures to schools and organizations about their experience with racial injustice.

-But when they told the story of their honeymoon to the fifth graders at Bear Tavern Elementary in Titusville, New Jersey, the kids became especially saddened by the tale.
+But when they told the story of their honeymoon to the New Jersey fifth graders at Bear Tavern Elementary back in January 2018, the kids became especially saddened by the tale.

 “It makes me feel really good inside because we know that even though we’re just kids, we made an impact on the world,” one student told CBS News.